AMANA | Amana Birth & Postpartum Services

 03Your faith, your intuition, and your research are all pointing in the same direction.
 You need support that can hold all of that.

-04You are not looking for passive support.
-You want someone who will stand beside you with clarity, advocacy, and the boldness to back you up.
+04You want someone who will stand beside you with clarity and steadiness, and back you up when it counts.

-Birth is not a problem to be solved.
-It is a threshold to be crossed with someone who knows the way.
+Birth is a threshold, and it is easier to cross with someone beside you who knows the way.

 This sounds like me.
 Let's talk.